-After a thorough and detailed forensic investigation, we determined the unauthorized actor accessed our network between January 15, 2025, to February 13, 2025, and, as a result, may have accessed and removed certain files from our network environment.
+After a thorough and detailed forensic investigation, we determined that the unauthorized actor accessed our network between January 15, 2025, to February 13, 2025, and, as a result, may have accessed and removed certain files from our network environment.

-We are in the process of conducting an exhaustive review to identify the individuals whose personal information or protected health information was contained in the potentially impacted data.
 To date, we have no evidence of financial fraud or identity theft arising out of the incident.
-Nevertheless, once this review is complete, we will provide notice of the incident to the individuals whose personal and/or health information was potentially impacted.
+Nevertheless, we are providing notice of the incident to the individuals whose personal and/or protected health information was potentially impacted.